 AstraZeneca’s Journey Towards Unified Clinical Operations

-Clinical operations leaders filled the room at Veeva R&D Summit Europe to hear Debbie Brook from AstraZeneca describe the organization’s clinical transformation and their vision for 2021.
+Clinical operations leaders filled the room at Veeva R&D and Quality Summit Europe to hear Debbie Brook from AstraZeneca describe the organization’s clinical transformation and their vision for 2021.
 She detailed their move to a unified suite, success criteria, and change management considerations for successful global adoption.

 When Debbie was assigned to this initiative, AstraZeneca was using legacy CTMS technology that was not adaptive to today’s clinical trials and was difficult to integrate with other clinical systems.
 She found that the 45 existing integrations and business processes were based on the limitations of the CTMS application, rather than on the desired optimal processes for the business.
 As a result, AstraZeneca’s clinical operations teams were using spreadsheets and emails for tracking and reporting, increasing inefficiencies, duplicating data entry, and providing limited visibility across clinical trials.

 With the implementation of Vault Clinical to unify the CTMS, eTMF and incorporate study start-up capabilities as well as review of overall processes, AstraZeneca expects to eliminate non-business critical processes, and reduce integrations and maintenance by 40%.
 By unifying all clinical operations processes, AstraZeneca will break down data silos, improve data quality, and provide end-to-end visibility into trial activities from study planning to closure.